Enterprise High Availability Mode

 Once your second platform is installed, it will also need its HA settings configured.
 Go to the Admin Dashboard for your new platform container at

-https://<your-second-travis-ci-enterprise-domain>:8800 to complete this the same way as the first platform installation
+https://<your-second-travis-ci-enterprise-domain>:8800 to configure these as you did for the first platform installation.

 Installing the Worker in High Availability Mode #

 Contact Enterprise Support #